SoliantMike/FM-NavigationFramework/README.md

 This solution provides all these points and is easy to use in your own FileMaker solutions.
 Works with FileMaker 14 and up.

 Note: If you wish to support multiple windows if a user manually opens another window, you will need to add a script trigger to the "OnWindowOpen" trigger from the File Options dialog.
+This is now the default behavior, so will run after the initial script trigger to open the file.
+It is then unnecessary to run in that script, as it runs in the second script trigger.

 Read more here:
 http://www.soliantconsulting.com/blog/